Tennessee routs Gators 78-66 in SEC quarterfinals

 Tre Mann, who was 1 of 8 for two points in the first half, finished with a career-high 30 points for the Gators.
 Tyree Appleby added 14.

 Tennessee beat Florida 65-54 last Sunday to split the season series and earn the bye over the Gators.
-The Vols seemingly picked up where they left off, taking the lead off a John Fulkerson dunk 16 seconds into the game.
-A 12-2 run capped by a Uros Plavsic putback gave Tennessee its biggest lead at 28-12 with 6:21 left.
+The Vols seemingly picked up where they left off, taking the lead off a Fulkerson dunk 16 seconds into the game.
+They led 31-22 at halftime.

-Then the Vols went cold, hitting one of their final 11 shots.
-The Gators pulled within 31-22 at halftime with Appleby hitting a 3 with 1:14 remaining.

 BIG PICTURE

-Florida: The SEC’s best shooting team couldn’t outshoot the Vols as they shot only 34.5 % (20 of 58) compared to 46.% (28 of 60).
+Florida: The SEC’s best-shooting team couldn’t outshoot the Vols as they shot only 34.5% (20 of 58) compared to 46.7% (28 of 60). ...
 The Gators also struggled with their composure a bit too.
 Not only was Payne ejected for the flagrant foul, they picked up another technical with 11:49 to go during a media timeout.

+“I think we lack the emotional maturity that you need day in and day out to be a championship-level team,” White said.

 Tennessee: Pons, the SEC defensive player of the year as a junior last season, had a career-high in blocked shots while also tying the school’s single-game record by halftime with six.
 The Vols had an 11-5 edge in blocked shots.